lajanugen/OPTInference/README.md

+This repository details the steps to run inference on Meta's OPT 175B model using the HuggingFace library.

 ## Notes
 - The jupyter notebook `OPT175B.ipynb` can be used to run inference on the OPT 175B model
 - This uses model parallelism (splits model into 9 A100 GPUs on internal server)